 Topical dosages for creams, washes, astringents, and other OTC products usually contain concentrations between 0.5 and 5 percent.

-When selecting a benzoyl peroxide product, start with a 5 percent concentration.
+When selecting a benzoyl peroxide product, you may want to start with a 2.5 percent concentration, as it causes less drying and irritation, and then move to a 5 percent concentration if you see minimal results after six weeks.
 You may start with a gentle wash, and then move up to a gel-based version as your skin gets accustomed to the ingredient.

 If you aren’t seeing results after six weeks, you may move up to a 10 percent concentration.